richelbilderbeek/babette_examples/README.md

 # babette_examples

-Examples how to use the babette R package
+Examples how to use [the babette R package](https://github.com/ropensci/babette).

 For all examples, do load `babette`: